-It was a very cold, windy morning when I crossed the empty street of Seoul with white smoke coming out of my mouth.
+It was a very cold, windy morning when I crossed the empty streets of Seoul with white smoke coming out of my mouth.
 I hurriedly walk my way to the MRT Station to seek refuge from the weather.
 My original plan didn't involve visiting a nearby Island of Seoul named Jeju Island.
 It was formerly known as Cheju Island and is located off the southern coast of South Korea.
 A doctor I know convinced me of visiting this wonderful paradise, he said "If you're not going to Jeju Island might as well miss your flight."
-It got me thinking so decided to take a domestic flight to Jeju besides when I check the airfare it was surprisingly cheap.
+It got me thinking so decided to take a domestic flight to Jeju besides when I checked the airfare it was surprisingly cheap.
 No regrets, It was the best part of my trip to Korea.
-Let's go!
+Let’s go!

 Hongik University Station to Gimpo Airport